Airing grievances is so healthy, there’s a whole holiday for doing it with family: Festivus.

 After all, your loved one probably didn’t intend to hurt you, and implying they did may make them feel deservedly defensive.

-If your family is more mild-mannered, but you still want to try celebrating Festivus together, writing down grievances may produce less anxiety than saying them around the table.
+If your family is more mild-mannered, but still has the sense of humor to love the Festivus concept, writing down grievances may be easier than saying them around the table.

 You can print and fill out this pre-made grievance template, or write your issues on slips of paper/index cards.
 Here are some other pointers: